circleci/circleci-docs/jekyll/_cci2/executor-types.md

 ---
 layout: classic-docs
-title: "Configuring Test Machine Images"
+title: "Specifying Container Images"
-short-title: "Configuring Test Machine Images"
+short-title: "Specifying Container Images"
 description: "Overviews of the docker and machine executor types"
-categories: [virtualization]
+categories: [containerization]
 order: 10
 ---
 [building-docker-images]: {{ site.baseurl }}/2.0/building-docker-images/

-This version of CircleCI enables you to configure test machines to use a Docker Image instead of using the full Linux OS.
-This change increases performance by building only what is required for your application, but it means selecting a new image in your `.circleci/config.yml` file as follows:
+This version of CircleCI enables you to use Docker Images instead of using the full Linux OS container.
+This change increases performance by building only what is required for your application, and it requires selecting an image in your `.circleci/config.yml` file, for example:
 ```
 jobs:
   build: